lbdyck/CBTTape-File001/README.md

   3. The ZIGI repository is updated with the GitHub SSH Git URL (1)

 Manual (under OMVS):
-  1. The readme dataset was renamed to README.md for use by Git
+  1. PDF, PPT, ZIP, etc. were renamed to more meaningful file names with an appropriate suffix in lower case.
-  2. PDF, PPT, ZIP, etc. were renamed to more meaningful file names with an appropriate suffix in lower case
+     - unless this was automated using a CBT File specific control file

 Manual (using ZIGI):
   1. ZIGI now performs the Git Add, Commit, and Push to the GitHub